-Regardless of the method you select to communicate to students, please provide an opportunity for student dialog in order to facilitate student engagement in the process.
+Faculty must include Student Learning Outcomes (SLO) on the course syllabus.
+Please provide an opportunity for student dialog in order to facilitate student engagement in the process.
 Communication of SLOs to students should occur within the first week of the course, the same time frame in which faculty are required to provide a course syllabus.